fccm/ocaml-chipmunk/README.txt

     http://www.linux-nantes.org/~fmonnier/OCaml/GL/

   run 'make doc' to generate the interface ocamldoc documentation.
-Two interfaces are provided, a High level object oriented one, and a low level one.
+Two interfaces are provided, a high level object oriented one, and a low level one.

-  The commented demo 'moon_buggy.ml' uses the High level interface, and the demo 'demo_dist.ml' uses the low level one.
+  The commented demo 'moon_buggy.ml' uses the high level interface, and the demo 'demo_dist.ml' uses the low level one.